OngMinXian/NUSPlanner/README.md

 ### Evidence of system testing :microscope:

 #### Usability Testing :footprints:
-Please refer to the section titled "Evidence of user testing" below
+Please refer to the section titled <a href = "user-test3">Evidence of user testing</a> below

 #### Compatibility Testing :closed_lock_with_key:
 Our web application is being developed on the macOS and Windows operating systems.
 The **appearance and functionality of our web application remains optimal** on both operating systems.